In today’s article, I’m chronicling my recent staycation over at Orchard Rendezvous Hotel.

 I really enjoyed my stay at Orchard Rendezvous Hotel.
 I loved how spacious and well-designed the corner Deluxe Room was, and liked the dual balcony concept.
 The view was great too, as was the pool, and for the most part it really made me like I was touristing overseas.
 I posted some photos/stories of Orchard Rendezvous Hotel on my personal social media, with several of my friends replying along the lines of: “Are you even still in Singapore?”.
 If you’re looking for a break from the hustle and bustle of everyday life, Orchard Rendezvous Hotel is a great option, with the top-notch service serving as the icing on the cake.
 Sure, the room was not perfect – the prominent bedsheet stain was an unfortunate mishap, toiletries and refreshments were fairly generic, and the TV could have been more modern.
 However, these were relatively minor details (save for the stain, though that was quickly remedied with a duvet change) that do not detract from the guest experience.
 I’m curious to try their Club Lounge (which was closed due to the no dine-in restrictions during my stay), so I’ll definitely return.

 Those interested in booking a stay at Orchard Rendezvous Hotel can do so on the Traveloka app.
-Traveloka constantly has some sort of ongoing promotions, with prices so ridiculously low that I’ve personally booked about 90% of my staycations on Traveloka.
-Just for my readers, you guys can use the promo code “WAHTVLKSRV” (if you’re using SRV) and “WAHTVLK” (non-SRV) for $10 off any hotels or attractions purchase with a minimum spending of $100.
-My promo codes are stackable with any of Traveloka’s app or bank coupon codes, so be sure to stack them all for the best deal.
+Just for my readers, you guys can use the promo code “WAHTVLKSRV” (if you’re using SRV) and “WAHTVLK” (non-SRV) for $10 off any hotels or attractions purchase (with a minimum spending of $100) for new users and $5 off any hotels or attractions purchase (with a minimum spending of $50) for existing users.
+The codes are valid till the end of 2022.
+Here’s a pro tip: keep a lookout for Traveloka’s Weekend Flash Sales which occurs every Friday to Sunday for the lowest prices!
 Here’s a pro tip: keep a lookout for Traveloka’s Weekend Flash Sales which occurs every Friday to Sunday for the lowest prices!
 However, this post is not sponsored – I paid my own dime (albeit in SRV) to book the hotel.